-Advising areas: Children’s issues; civil rights and civil liberties; Department of Justice (spring only); domestic economic development; education issues; environmental law; general advising; human rights; immigration; legal services, NGOs; nonprofits; and private public interest law firms.
+Advising areas: General advising; children’s issues; civil rights and civil liberties; criminal prosecution and defense; Department of Justice; domestic economic development; education issues; environmental law; general advising; human rights; immigration; legal services, NGOs; nonprofits; and private public interest law firms.

 Judith Murciano, Associate Director and Director of Fellowships.
 She holds a faculty appointment and has been an Allston Burr Senior Tutor at Harvard College, serving as a dean for the largest residential college at Harvard.
 For seventeen years she has advised students on fellowships and supervised public interest programs.
 She has taught Constitutional Law and Writing at Harvard College, advised honors theses at Princeton University and researched her Ph.D dissertation on censorship with graduate fellowships at Cambridge and Oxford Universities.
 Every semester for almost two decades she has won teaching awards and recently received a Faculty Innovation grant to design several new courses at the University.
 She served as Legislative Director and Acting Executive Director of the New Jersey ACLU, chaired the New Jersey Bar’s Juvenile Justice Committee, and clerked for a criminal court judge in the Bronx.
 She has also written political essays for The New Yorker and The New York Times, as well as human rights articles for the International Herald Tribune and Radio Free Europe while working for Amnesty International in Paris.
 Judith was a recipient of the 2008 Dean’s Award for Excellence at Harvard Law School and the Suzanne L. Richardson Staff Recognition Award from the class of 2010.